 A Life of Uncertainty and Maybes

 Life as a foster family was anything but rainbows and roses, well except for the thorns I guess!
 Foster care is an emotional roller coaster.
 You think you know which way a case is heading, but it can change in an instant.
 It’s supposed to be fast, but it can drag on for years, and it did with both cases in our home.
 Until the judge changes their name or they return to their parents, you can never be certain.
-Poor Jasmine heard the word “maybe” from us more times than we could count.
+Our daughter heard the word “maybe” from us more times than we could count.
 Can I be a princess for Halloween next year?
 Can I have a birthday party at the gymnastics place?
 Can I have a bike for Christmas?
 You can’t make promises when you don’t know where a child will be living when the next holiday or birthday rolls around.

 More Than We Bargained For

 As time went on, more and more extremely difficult behaviors cropped up.
 More diagnoses and meds were added.
 Safety plans were developed to keep the kids safe from the pasts that tormented them.
 School pickup often meant standing by the classroom door for 15 minutes or more hearing all of the atrocities a child had committed that day (if we hadn’t been called in to handle it or take the child home).
-Other diagnoses became much more evident leading us to see that we were not necessarily told the whole truth when deciding to adopt the boys.
+Other diagnoses became much more evident leading us to see that we were not necessarily told the whole truth when deciding to accept placements.

 Hope on the Horizon